 Discussion and Debate

 Debates can be found in all kinds of contexts.
 There are academic debates on the question how to interpret the latest research data.
 In parliament, MP’s debate the right course of action, and in debating societies people debate just for fun.
 Besides these formal debates which usually comply with a given set of rules, we find more informal debates, for instance during talk shows on television.
 Also, lots of interviews can be seen there.
 Given the ubiquity of argument and debate, having the right kind of debating skills could be of importance for your career.
 Furthermore, knowing how to conduct an interview, both at the ‘sending’ and the ‘receiving’ end may also be of benefit.
-In this course we practice several debating and interviewing skills, such as arguing effectively, listening carefully to your ‘opponent’, moderating a debate, and how to conduct an in-depth interview.
+In this course we practice several debating skills, such as arguing effectively, listening carefully to your ‘opponent’, and moderating a debate.

 How do we debate?